Unboxed-Software/solana-course/content/bump-seed-canonicalization.md

 # Challenge

-Just as with other lessons in this module, your opportunity to practice avoiding this security exploit lies in auditing your own or other programs.
+Just as with other lessons in this unit, your opportunity to practice avoiding this security exploit lies in auditing your own or other programs.

 Take some time to review at least one program and ensure that all PDA derivations and checks are using the canonical bump.